The Flask Mega-Tutorial Part XIX: Deployment on Docker Containers

 This loop checks the exit code of the flask db upgrade command, and if it is non-zero it assumes that something went wrong, so it waits five seconds and then retries.

 The Elasticsearch documentation for Docker shows how to run the service as a single-node for development, and as a two-node production-ready deployment.
-For now I'm going to go with the single-node option and use the "oss" image, which only has the open source engine.
+For now, I'm going to go with the single-node option, without encryption or passwords.
 The container is started with the following command:

 So now that I have the Elasticsearch service up and running, I can modify the start command for my Microblog container to create a link to it and set the Elasticsearch service URL: